 The Similarities

 The yearly contribution allowed to both of these IRA types, as of 2023, is $6,500, $7,500 if you are 50 or older.
-In general, these contributions should be made by the oncoming tax deadline.
+In general, these contributions should be made by the upcoming tax deadline.

 For both types of IRAs, the money deposited must come from your income earned through employment, self or not, and cannot come from other sources such as rental properties or other retirement accounts.
-Spouses that do not work can open these accounts in their own name based on the other partner’s income, but a joint federal return must then be filed.
+Spouses who do not work can open these accounts in their name based on the other partner’s income, but a joint federal return must then be filed.

 The Differences